jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

 - Theft From Automobiles
 - Theft (Other)

 The modeling portion will focus on identifying the best algorithm to classify the type of crime that took place.
 The problem we're trying to solve is whether or not a model can predict the type of crime with a reasonable degree of accuracy using the data from the DC Police Department.
-The implications of a successful model could feasibly assist the police department with allocating the appropriate resources as soon as as soon as a crime was to occur in an effort to mobilize the appropriate resources ahead of time in an attempt to detain the perpetrator.
+The implications of a successful model could feasibly assist the police department with allocating the appropriate resources as soon as soon as a crime was to occur in an effort to mobilize the appropriate resources ahead of time in an attempt to detain the perpetrator.

 For both parts, we'll walk through the highlights as well as the methods used for obtaining, cleaning, analyzing, conditioning, feature engineering, and modeling the data.